demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ***
 Retrieve a list of the current users in the environment.
-Required license: Cortex XDR Pro per Endpoint, Cortex XDR Pro, or Cortex XDR Pro per TB.
+Required license: Cortex XDR Pro per Endpoint, Cortex XDR Pro, or Cortex XDR Pro per GB.

 #### Base Command